pmeisen/dis-timeintervaldataanalyzer/README.md

 Time Interval Data Analyzer
 ============================

-Visit tida.meisen.net for further information and a downloadable version.
+Visit the [Tida Homepage](https://tida.meisen.net) for further information and a downloadable version.